-GENIUS is an over-used tag but it applied to Coop.
-He possessed a left foot on a par with Baxter and dazzled defenders with his stunning wing play and magnificent crosses.
+GENIUS is an over-used tag but it applied to Davie Cooper.
+He possessed a left foot on a par with Jim Baxter and dazzled defenders with his stunning wing play and magnificent crosses.

 A match-winner in every sense of the phrase, his death from a brain haemorrhage at the age of 39 in 1995 stunned the nation.

 Many rate him as one of the most gifted Scottish players of all time, up there with Denis Law, Jim Baxter and Kenny Dalglish.
 With the ball at his feet, no-one knew what to expect – except, perhaps, the unexpected.

 He would run at defenders, show them a glimpse of the ball, pull it back, feint and then with a shimmy he would be gone – often past several players.

 He could cross an inch-perfect ball to either head or foot and possessed such stunning shooting power that it made him a scorer of spectacular goals.

 Two such gems among the 75 goals he scored for Rangers were a free kick against Aberdeen in the League Cup Final on October 25 1987 and his finest strike of all in the Drybrough Cup Final against Celtic on August 4 1979.

 Against Aberdeen he hit the ball so hard past a wall of players that it rocketed into the far corner of the net beyond a helpless Jim Leighton.

 Against Celtic, he received the ball on his chest with his back to goal on the edge of the box and seemingly nowhere to go.
 Cooper flicked it in the air four times with his left foot taking him past four Celtic defenders and put it in the net.